Admissions

 Performance Studies

 Admission is based on previous academic achievement and evidence of strong skills in writing and cultural analysis.
+To apply to the Department of Performance Studies, applicants must complete the New York University common application.

 *We are not a conservatory program in acting, dance, or music.
-If you are interested in applying to such programs please contact the Office of Undergraduate Admissions.
+If you are interested in applying to such programs please contact the Office of Undergraduate Admissions*

 NYU Game Design

-379 Jay Street, 6th Floor
+370 Jay Street, 6th Floor

 Brooklyn, NY 11201